Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: CM scripts

-As a starting point, I prototyped a collection of automation recipes (ResearchOps) that I called CM4MLOps to support the most commonly used MLOps and DevOps that I encountered while developing machine-learning based compilers, enabling crowd-benchmarking, crowd-tuning and federated learning, automating the whole system co-design, reproducing research papers and collaborating with MLCommons and OctoAI.
-While prototyping CM scripts I collected the following requirements from researchers and engineers:
+As a starting point, I developed a prototype collection of CM scripts to address the most commonly used MLOps and DevOps tasks I encountered while developing machine-learning based compilers, crowd-benchmarking, crowd-tuning, and federated learning, automating system co-design, reproducing research papers, and collaborating with MLCommons and OctoAI—hence the name CM4MLOps for this repository.
+While prototyping CM scripts, I gathered the following requirements from researchers and engineers:

 \begin{itemize}